tjavaheripour/School_District_Analysis/README.md

   - Scores by school spending

-    We can see the results of tables according to spending ranges have not changed before and after changing the 9th graders to NaN.
+    As shown in the table, spending ranges per student have not been changed before and after changing 9th graders scores to nan as well as average and reading scores and the passing rates.
     - Scores after school spending
     - ![After school spending.png](https://github.com/tjavaheripour/School_District_Analysis/blob/main/Resources/After%20school%20spending.PNG)